-What is a Health Career Pipeline?
+What is the Health Career Pipeline program?

 Please contact Janell Lewis, Health Career Pipeline Program Manager either by phone, (207) 662-8751 or email: firstname.lastname@example.org

 Finance Authority of Maine (FAME): This resource provides loan repayment options for those wanting to live and work in Maine.
-Look under Maine Grants and Loan Programs
+Look under Maine Grants and Loan Programs.

 Association of American Medical Colleges: Everything you need to know about medical schools.

 STEM Sisters: University of Southern Maine project to help girls in Portland, Maine learn more about careers in STEM (Science, Technology, Engineering and Math).

 Medline Plus Health Occupations: Learn about the many health careers available.

 Explore Health Careers: See which health career is best for you.

 Medical Mentor: Are you a struggling Maine college student looking for guidance on attending medical school?
 This resource can help.

 Becoming a Health Information Technologist